-By the end of Grade 11, students performing at appropriate achievement will demonstrate stamina when reading challenging grade-level instructional texts; independently use the strategies and behaviours, listed below, with texts within the defined text complexity; and demonstrate understanding of the strategies they are using and set goals for improvement.
-Performance at strong achievement will include the setting of thoughtful goals for improvement, and personal capacity to stretch beyond expectations to think deeply and create insightful or original ideas from reading.
+By the end of Grade 12, students performing at appropriate achievement will demonstrate stamina when reading challenging grade-level instructional texts; independently employ and discuss strategies and behaviours; and set goals for improvement.
+Performance at strong achievement will include interest in the personal, social and aesthetic value of literature, including some evidence of academic choices in personal reading time.